msjewu/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is for the course project.
+This is for the DST course project.